Dr Tanya O'Neill

 I am an early-career environmental soil scientist whose main research focus is understanding the impacts of human activities on Antarctic terrestrial environments and quantifying rates of soil recovery following impacts.
 I have also conducted research in Alaska, the Tibetan Plateau, Vanuatu, PNG, and the Chatham Islands.
 I've had six trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, and my first trip, to run a marathon on the continent.
 I am currently involved in a multidisciplinary project characterising the environment around Scott Base, Antarctica, as a baseline against which any environmental effects of base redevelopment can be measured.

-When not working, I spend a lot of time outside, cycling, running, scuba-diving, fishing and walking our dog.
+When not working, I like to travel, and spend a lot of time outside, cycling, running, scuba-diving, and fishing.

-As a lecturer I contribute to a number of Soil and Environmental Science papers including: Introduction to Earth System Sciences (EARTH101) , Soil Science (EARTH221), Soil and Water Management (EARTH322), and Environmental Monitoring (ENVSC201), and Land and Evaluation (EARTH502).
+As a lecturer I contribute to a number of Soil and Environmental Science papers including: Introduction to Earth System Sciences (EARTH101), Soil Science (EARTH221), Environmental Monitoring (ENVSC201), and Land and Evaluation (EARTH502), and I am the course coordinator for Soil and Water Management (EARTH322).

 Soil and environmental science, especially impacts of human activities on the Antarctic terrestrial environment, local and regional scale impacts and rates of soil recovery.
 I also have interests in the impacts of a warming climate on the temperature sensitivity of soil ecosystems, particularly soil respiration.